HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/mlptrn.md

 ---

 ### Validation fraction
 *Proportion of training data to set aside as validation set for early stopping.
-Goes from `0.0` to `1.0`.*
+Takes values in the range `[0,1[`.*

 |  **Property**           | **Value**              |
 |:------------------------|:-----------------------|